mixer/developer-docs/README.md

 ### File Headers

 The top portion of each file is a block of [YAML](http://yaml.org/) this controls various settings about the pages.
 Be sure that this is valid YAML before committing.
+For possible values check out Grav's Documentation: https://learn.getgrav.org/content.

 We'll be adding some tests to ensure valid yaml is used before PRs can be merged in due course.